 Due to this marvelous little thing called “leverage” the profitable option will do so well that it will not only cover the cost of the losing option but make you a nice profit as well.
 Variations of this strategy are called “straddles” and “strangles“.

 Or if you already own shares, or wish to purchase them, you can also write call options at exercise (strike) prices above your share purchase price and make extra income selling “covered calls“.

 Educating yourself in options trading should also include knowing how to hedge your investment positions.
 Hedging is a process whereby you spend a small amount of money to create a position that will make sufficient profit or loss, to offset the effect of price movements in your asset portfolio, which cost you a much larger sum.
 The leverage available in derivatives is what gives you this power.

-Understanding option trading means becoming acquainted with the all the option trading basics and advanced option trading strategies.
+Understanding option trading means becoming acquainted with all the option trading basics and advanced option trading strategies.
 So have a look around this site for a while.
-Follow the links on this page to begin your exciting journey of discovery and self education.
-Empower yourself to become financially self sufficient.
+Follow the links on this page to begin your exciting journey of discovery and self-education.
+Empower yourself to become financially self-sufficient.